SAP-samples/teched2023-AD264/exercises/ex1/README.md

 👉 Now **connect** the two entities.
 Hover over one of the entities and find the `Add Relationship` button from the flyout menu. <br>
 In the `New Relationship` dialog:
-- Choose a releationship type so that whenever an `Incident` instance is deleted, all its conversations are deleted as well.
+- Choose a relationship type so that whenever an `Incident` instance is deleted, all its conversations are deleted as well.
 - Stay with the proposed `conversations` and `incidents` fields.